 If you’ve been able to successfully conceive but not carry to term, it’s important to determine what is going wrong in the chain of events.
 While miscarriage is quite common and frequently happens due to genetic abnormalities in the embryo that don’t allow it to survive, recurrent miscarriage is not.
 Around 1% of women experience recurrent miscarriage.
-Doctors define this as three or more miscarriages in a row.
+Doctors define this as two or more miscarriages in a row.
 Women who experience recurrent pregnancy loss are advised to be tested for blood clotting disorders, thyroid or uterine problems, and/or chromosomal abnormalities that parents may be passing to the embryo.

 The Bottom Line About Getting Pregnant

 Conception is an overwhelmingly complex process that most people take for granted.
 When you dig into the details and begin to understand everything involved in getting pregnant, you can see how many places there are for things to go awry.

 It’s generally recommended that people try to get pregnant on their own for 6-12 months unless diagnosed with a condition that is known to cause infertility.
 Fortunately, when getting pregnant naturally isn’t going as planned, medical science has figured out ways to bypass many of the fertility problems experienced by both women and men.
 From medications to surgical interventions and traditional fertility treatments like IUI and IVF, there’s bound to be a solution that can help you get pregnant.